beepboop141/parallel_programming_with_cuda_notes/programming with cuda.md

 - cudaMemcpyDeviceToDevice

+Here, `cudaMemcpyHostToDevice` is used, as to transfer the data from the CPU to the GPU.

 In addition, the block and grid dimensions need to be initialized with the dim3 command, such as:

 ```C++